Dr-dyrane/binary_trees/README.md

   structures for binary trees.
 - The source files (.c files) in the repository contain the implementations of the functions defined in the header file.
-- The `binary_tree_print.c` file includes a helper function to print binary trees for visualization.

 ## Project Structure <a name="project-structure"></a>